top of page

 About Michelle Weiner

 Texture has always played an important role in Michelle’s work.
-Descending from a long line of tailors and textile specialists she has a strong instinct for exploring material qualities and plays with these to engage the viewer to lean in, look closer, or look again.
+Descending from a long line of tailors and textile specialists, she has a strong instinct for exploring material qualities and utilises these to engage the viewer to lean in, look closer, or look again.

-lives in London with her number one fan, Steve, their two bundles of major inspiration and the supremely fluffy - Audrey Pickles.
-Michelle creates all her work by hand in her small, but perfectly formed studio at the bottom of the garden.
+Michelle lives in London with her number-one fan, Steve, their two bundles of endless inspiration and the two very naughty kittens, Peggy and Pearl.
+Michelle creates all her work by hand (no reproductions!) in her small, but perfectly formed studio at the bottom of the garden.
+Please do check out the News & Bookings page to find out where you can view Michelle's work.

 bottom of page